sillsdev/wesay/README.md

 future.

 There are two ways to obtain this patched version of Mono: build it or install the packages for it.
-(Real programmers use the first method, since that allows for the possibility of adding your very own bugfixes to the mix!)
+(Using the first method allows for the possibility of adding your very own bugfixes to the mix!)

 Five separate repositories contain the necessary code for building the custom